 In November 2016, The ONE Group-MENA, LLC entered into a license agreement with Horizon Hospitality Holdings Limited to develop and operate up to three restaurants under the STK brand in Dubai and Abu Dhabi.
-The ONE Group-MENA, LLC shall receive a \$600,000 Entry Fee.
+The ONE Group-MENA, LLC shall receive a \$600,000 Entry Fee, \$375,000 of which has been received in February 2017 and is included in deferred license revenue in the accompanying consolidated balance sheets as of September 30, 2017.
 The ONE Group-MENA, LLC will also receive \$250,000 for each STK location opened and royalty fees equal to 5% of the gross revenues generated by each restaurant.
 The license agreement expires on the tenth anniversary of the opening of the first restaurant with one ten-year renewal option.
-The STK restaurant and beach venue are expected to open in 2017.
+The STK restaurant and beach venue are expected to open before the end 2017.

 In February 2017, The ONE Group-Qatar Ventures, LLC entered into a license agreement with Katara Hospitality QSC to develop and operate a restaurant under the STK brand in Doha, Qatar.
-The ONE Group-Qatar Ventures, LLC shall receive a \$250,000 Territory Fee.
+The ONE Group-Qatar Ventures, LLC shall receive a \$250,000 Territory Fee, \$125,000 of which has been received in March 2017 and is included in deferred license revenue in the accompanying consolidated balance sheets as of September 30, 2017.
 The ONE Group-Qatar Ventures, LLC will also receive royalty fees equal to 5% of the gross revenues generated by each restaurant.
 The license agreement expires on the fifth anniversary of the opening of the restaurant with one five-year renewal option.
 The restaurant is expected to open in 2018.